|

 Tennessee senior tailback

-watch list for the Maxwell Award, which has
+selected to the watch list for the Maxwell Award, which has annually

-list, making UT just one of three teams in the
+making UT just one of three teams in the conference with multiple names

 JANZEN